nexusriot/greynote/DESIGN.md

 ### Command palette

-`CommandPalette` fetches all notes on mount and filters client-side.
-Matching is case-insensitive substring on title and content.
+`CommandPalette` loads the note list once for its idle view, then hands typing to the server: `GET /api/notes/search?q=…&limit=30`, so the palette ranks matches the same way the notes list does rather than inventing its own rule.
 Results show:
-- Title with matched characters highlighted (`<mark>`)
+- The title, with the typed text highlighted client-side (`<mark>`)
 - Tag chips
-- A content snippet around the first match
+- The server's match snippet through `Snippet` (a sliced body for the idle list, which has no snippet to show)

 Keyboard: `↑`/`↓` to move selection, `Enter` to open, `Escape` to close.
 Click outside to close.